Tronald/CoordinateSharp/README.md

 ### Julian Date Conversions

 The Julian date converters used by the library have been exposed for use.
-They converters account for both Julian and Gregorian calendars.
+The converters account for both Julian and Gregorian calendars.

 ```C#
  //To Julian